 Course dates, times, and locations for autumn 2019

-Participants will receive information about rooms and other practical information by e-mail before the start of the semester.
+You will receive information about rooms, closer to the start of the semester.

 Free for researchers and staff at OsloMet.

 NOK 5800 for individuals not affiliated with OsloMet.